-GDPR Article Compliance Article 15 - 18 A candidate's request to access, correct, delete or restrict The right; processing of data should be directed to you, as the data controller.
-We occasionally receive requests directly from • of access candidates to delete their information, or to provide access • to rectification to their assessment results.
+A candidate's request to access, correct, delete or restrict processing of data should be directed to you, as the data controller.
+We occasionally receive requests directly from candidates to delete their information, or to provide access to their assessment results.
 We redirect these candidate requests back to as the data controller.
-We then provide • to erase support and information to you as you require to meet your • to restrict processing obligation to the candidate.
+We then provide support and information to you as you require to meet your obligation to the candidate.

 If we receive such a request directly from you as our client, we already have processes in place to carry out that request, whether that is promptly responding to a data subject access request, or a request for deletion of data.

 Clients often ask "how long do you retain data?"
 As a data processor, we retain data in accordance with our client agreements, meaning we delete data following a request from you, our clients.
 As part of our GDPR compliance strategy we made improvements within our platform to build in increased automation and efficiencies into our data deletion processes.